Somerset Council

 This is Somerset

 Somerset Council has come into being from 1st April 2023 following a merger of Somerset County Council and four district authorities.
 It is now one of the largest councils in England.
 Somerset has a larger proportion of older people in the population profile than average and features in the top ten most rural counties in the country, which presents challenges for both service delivery and public health.
 The public health team in Somerset is well established and has good links across the council.
+The NHS Somerset Integrated Care Board (ICB) geography is co-terminus with the Council boundaries.
 There is one Somerset NHS Foundation Trust which covers the whole local authority area.
 Somerset Foundation Trust is approved as a training location so we can offer Healthcare Public Health placements with local supervision.
 The co-terminus nature of the structures makes for good working relationships across the system.

 Educational Supervisors